SGS Services & Brexit

 ATEX, PPE, MID Machinery and RED

 SGS in Finland (SGS Fimko) has been appointed as a Notified Body for ATEX, Personal Protective Equipment (PPE) and Measurement Instruments Directive (MID) with its scope extended under Machinery and Radio Equipment Directive (RED).
-This allows SGS to provide continued Notified Body approvals through its UK arm (SGS Baseefa and SGS United Kingdom Ltd) even if no form of MRA is agreed.
+This allows SGS to provide continued Notified Body approvals through its UK operations (SGS Baseefa and SGS United Kingdom Ltd).

 For further information, please contact: